• Home

 Tube Feeding

-• There are different types of feeding tubes and a doctor will determine what type of tube is required based on the person's needs.
+• Tube feeding, also known as enteral nutrition, is a way of providing nourishment to the body when a person is unable to eat or drink, or cannot eat or drink enough.
+There are different types of feeding tubes that deliver nutrition directly into the stomach or small intestine.
+Blended foods, breastmilk, formula, liquids, medicine and water may be given through a feeding tube.
+A doctor will determine what type of tube is required based on the person's needs.
 Common feeding tubes are:

-• A nasogastric tube - often called an NG-tube.
+• A nasogastric tube - often called an NG tube.
 This tube is inserted through the nose and runs down to the stomach.
-It is used for short term tube feeding.
+It is usually used for short term tube feeding.

 Reasons for Tube Feeding

 There are many reasons why babies, children and adults may require a feeding tube.
-Feeding Tube Awareness Foundation provides a list of medical conditions that can lead to feeding difficulties that can be severe enough to require tube feeding.
-The conditions are varied, and many of them aren’t visible.
-Read the conditions list here.
+The medical conditions that can lead to feeding difficulties where tube feeding is needed, are varied, and many of them aren’t visible.

 Connect with us via:

 Feeding Tube Awareness Week® was first created by the Feeding Tube Awareness Foundation, a United States of America 501(c)(3) non-profit organization, to increase awareness of feeding tubes and enteral feeding.
-To find out more click here.
 In Australia, ausEE Inc. hosts Feeding Tube Awareness Week, each year nationally to raise awareness for those living with feeding tubes.

-ausEE Inc. ABN 30 563 569 016 Australia ©2009-2022 The information on this site is for information purposes only and is not intended as a substitute for medical advice from your doctor or other health professional. ausEE Inc. acknowledges and pays respect to the traditional owners and custodians of the lands on which we work, live and play.
+ausEE Inc. ABN 30 563 569 016 Australia ©2009-2025 The information on this site is for information purposes only and is not intended as a substitute for medical advice from your doctor or other health professional. ausEE Inc. acknowledges the Traditional Owners of Country throughout Australia and recognises their continuing connection to land, waters and community.
+We pay our respects to the Aboriginal and Torres Strait Islander people, the cultures and the Elders past and present.

 Terms of Use & Privacy Policy